salemaker47/senior_project/README.md

 Training writes everything to `/content/Senior_Project_local/` (local Colab SSD) to avoid FUSE-hang on sustained Drive writes.
 One batched `copytree` per output category syncs results to Drive at the end of the run.

-Never edit `.py` files inside Colab — edits to the local clone die when the runtime disconnects.
-All code changes go through VS Code → GitHub → `git pull` in Cell 2.